looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 C2 machine types for demonstration purposes.
 A reading of the Kubernetes deployment config files reveals that the worker pods request 1 core.
-A good rule of thumb is each worker can simulate 2 real browsers with 1 core, so if you wanted to simulate 20 browsers you will need approximately >10 cores in your cluster. (slightly more to handle some overhead - e.g. The master pod itself as well as prometheus and grafana if you want the dashboards) Attempting to run workers with less CPU will result in degraded dashboard loading performance, leading to incorrect test results, as well as risk of pod eviction.
+A good rule of thumb is each worker can simulate 2 real browsers with 1 core, so if you wanted to simulate 20 browsers you will need approximately >10 cores in your cluster. (slightly more to handle some overhead - e.g. The master pod itself as well as Prometheus and Grafana if you want the dashboards) Attempting to run workers with less CPU will result in degraded dashboard loading performance, leading to incorrect test results, as well as risk of pod eviction.